victosdur/ECTforMoleculeMachineLearningTask/README.md

 Then, you have like a menu, in which you can select one of the previous commented options.
 The results are saved in the folder "results"

-- comparison.py: This file generates a boxplot comparison between the different methods from the results obtained according the running of the previous script ("experiments.py file).
+- comparison.py: This file generates a boxplot comparison between the different methods from the results obtained according the running of the previous script ("experiments.py" file).
 You can run it:

 ```bash
 python comparison.py
 ```
 As previously, you have a menu, in which you can select for which dataset you want to generate the comparison plots.

+- resultsprinter.py: This file prints in console the mean and standard deviation results for the differents methods and datasets, obtained from the results of "experiments.py" file.
+It follows the same structure than the two previous scripts.

 - FiguresIllustration.ipynb: This notebooks contains the code for generate some figures that serves as illustration in the paper.